 SYSTEM FLUSH LOGS query.

 When the table is deleted manually, it will be automatically created on the fly.
 Note that all the previous logs will be deleted.

-The storage period for logs is unlimited; the logs aren't automatically deleted from the table.
-You need to organize the removing of non-actual logs yourself.
+The storage period for logs is unlimited.
+Logs aren't automatically deleted from the table.
+You need to organize the removal of outdated logs yourself.

 You can specify an arbitrary partitioning key for the

 system.query_log table in the query_log server setting (see the